UFC Record Breakdown

 He's all elbows and knees and sneaky submissions.
 Here's the thing about this matchup.
 Raposo's a switch stance guy from Regiment Training Center, so he's got some tools.
 But Nascimento is a Chute Boxe product who can crack you standing and strangle you on the mat.
 That first round rear naked choke of Carlos Hernandez?
 Took him three minutes.
 The flyweight division doesn't mess around, and Nascimento's proven he belongs in that top 15 conversation.
 For Raposo, this is a massive step up in competition.

 He needs to show he can hang with a legit contender, not just survive against guys also fighting to stay employed.
 Nascimento's looking to make it three straight and start calling out ranked names.
 The scrap is officially set for UFC Fight Night in Winnipeg on April 18, 2026, giving both fighters plenty of time to prepare for what could be a career defining moment.
-Raposo's recent split decision loss to Sumudaerji at UFC 314 in April 2025 is still fresh in the minds of fans, showing just how razor thin the margins are at flyweight.
+Raposo's split decision loss to Sumudaerji at UFC 314 in April 2025 showed just how razor thin the margins are at flyweight.
 That fight saw him land only 43% of his strikes and struggle with his takedown game, going 6 for 19.
-Now with just over five weeks until Winnipeg, he's got the camp time to tighten things up against a submission specialist who won't give him any breathing room.
+Now with less than two weeks until Winnipeg, both guys are in the final stages of camp for this crucial flyweight clash.
+Canada Life Centre in Winnipeg is buzzing about hosting its first UFC event in over a decade, and this flyweight battle is shaping up as a potential show stealer on the Burns vs. Malott card.
+The matchup represents a clear crossroads fight where Raposo needs to show he belongs and Nascimento can cement himself as a legitimate contender.

 Premium analysis preview is ready.